|

 Records show that Virginian “John Westlock” was the first white man to trade with the Indians around 1620.
 He made frequent trips to the Island bringing cloth, looking glasses, kettles, tobacco and blankets giving them to the Indians in exchange for their rich furs and pottery.
 The Indians did not keep the Island long as their own.
 The white men knew of it and soon began to settle there.
 As more families came the Indians became restless and in a short time left the [Deal] Island to go north into Delaware where they joined the Algonquin tribe.

-Many relics have been found on the beaches and in tilling the land.
-Arrowheads, hatchets, necklaces and bracelets made from tiny shells, broken pieces of pottery all tell the story of Indian life on the Island.
-There is mute evidence of an Indian village on land which later became the farm of William White.
-The winding road from Wenona to Deal Island village is known as the old Indian trail.
-It’s many curves tell the story of how on foot they picked the high spots across the marshlands.
+Numerous relics discovered along the beaches and within cultivated fields continue to reveal the story of Native life in the region.
+Arrowheads, stone hatchets, shell necklaces and bracelets, and fragments of pottery all stand as evidence of Indigenous habitation on the island.
+Additional traces of an Indian village once existed on land later owned by William White.
+The winding road stretching from Wenona to Deal Island village follows what was long known as the old Indian trail.
+Its many curves reflect the paths chosen on foot by Native travelers seeking the highest ground across the marshlands.

 As early as 1607, in the history of Captain John Smith’s first voyage of exploration of the Chesapeake Bay he states there is but one entrance by sea into this Country and it is at the mouth of a very goodly Bay, 18 to 20 myles broad........
 He crossed from the new settlement of Jamestown to the Eastern Shore (Somerset County) and after several adventures discovered what was called at the time "Russell Isles (Tangier, Smith, Hollands, South Marsh, Bloodsworth, etc.) and named after the doctor (Dr. Walter Russell) that accompanied Captain John Smith on his voyage, where they saw many creeks, rivers and islands.
 Records from 1620 recount a trading session between the Manokin and visiting Europeans at an Indian village along the south bank of Manokin Creek in what is now Princess Anne.
 It should be noted that while Captain John Smith was welcomed at various locations and traded with the Indians that not all welcomed John Smith as the Englishmen, the white man on many occassion were greeted by flights of arrows from the tree tops.